mcfrank/RISE/README.md

 # Remote infant studies of early learning (RISE): Scalable online replications of key findings in infant cognitive development.

-This repo was created primarily to serve as a hub for data sharing and provides codes that were written to generate findings in our manuscript.
+This repo was created primarily to serve as a hub for data sharing and provide codes that were written to generate findings in our manuscript.

 ## Data